 Features and Functionalities

 The air purifiers in the market range from basic models, with only fan speed knob, to advanced models with all the bells and whistles one could imagine.
 Many of these advanced features are good to have, for example: dirty filter indicator, air quality indicator, and automatic fan adjustment according to the air quality.
-But the most important is still how good the air purifying performance.
+But remember not to get yourself overly carried away with all these features during your air purifier review because in the end, the most important is still how good the air purifying performance is.

 Air Purifier Features